Condemor-bit/autoac_pi/README.md

 and change the following lines

 >driver          = default
->device          = /dev/lirc0  #if you add emitter and receiver IR should be /dev/lirc01
+>device          = /dev/lirc0  #if you add emitter and receiver IR, should be /dev/lirc01

 >sudo nano /boot/config.txt

 Find the following lines and remove #

->#dtoverlay=gpio-ir,gpio_pin=18  #if you add the receiver uncomment and change de GPIO
+>#dtoverlay=gpio-ir,gpio_pin=18  #if you add the receiver, uncomment and change de GPIO
 >
 >dtoverlay=gpio-ir-tx,gpio_pin=14